The Pastoral Council is the primary consultative body on matters involving parish planning and policy.

 Qualifications for membership:

-- A baptized and practicing Catholic at least 18 years old.
+- Baptized Catholic; at least 18 years old

 - Registered member of the parish called to the important work of furthering the mission and spiritual growth of the parish community